Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Empirical Illustration

 \subsection{Bounds on the counterfactual distribution}

-Figure \ref{fig:distribution_zoombottom} present the observed distribution of the treatment group in 2015, $\hat{F}_{Y_1|D=1}$, together with the CS bounds on the counterfactual distribution as well as its distributional DiD estimate for the bottom quartile of the wage distribution where the minimum wage increase is likely to have an impact.\footnote{We relegate the figures of the top quartile as well as the entire distribution to the online appendix.}
+Figure \ref{fig:distribution_zoombottom_multiT0} presents the observed distribution of the treatment group in 2015, $\widehat{F}_{Y_1|D=1}$, as well as the CS bounds, distributional DiD and CiC point estimators of the counterfactual distribution using 2010 and 2011 as pre-treatment periods.
+Since the minimum wage is likely to have an impact on the bottom of the distribution, we present those figures for the bottom quartile of the wage distribution where the minimum wage increase is likely to have an impact.\footnote{We relegate the figures of the entire distribution to Figure \ref{fig:distribution_multiT0} in the online appendix.}